pingpongrammer/pingpongrammer/README.md

 ## Hi there, I'm Karl👋

+#'You can call me Pingpongrammer — passionate about both pingpong and programming!'#

 I am deeply passionate about honing my skills in various programming languages, frameworks, and design principles.
 With a commitment to continuous learning, I explore innovative technologies to craft engaging and user-friendly websites.
 My focus is on applying creativity and a solutions-driven mindset to contribute to the evolving world of web development.

 🔭 I’m currently working on: